 Once a device is flashed with a Canary build, users will receive monthly over-the-air (OTA) updates that continue pushing new experimental features.

 However, switching out of the Canary channel isn’t as simple as opting out.
 It requires flashing a non-Canary build (anything without the “ZP11” prefix), and that process involves a full data wipe.
-So, anyone diving in should be fully aware of the risks.
+So, anyone interested in this should be fully aware of the risks.